Subhash3/Neural_Net_Using_NumPy/README.md

         - [ ] ActivationFunction.py
         - [ ] Utils.py
         - [ ] LossFunctions.py
+        - [ ] Functions to automate the process.

     - [ ] API docs
         - [x] Add doc strings to all functions.